Developing a Novel Holistic, Personalized Dementia Risk Prediction Model via Integration of Machine Learning and Network Systems Biology Approaches: Methods

 Noise pollution was the final environmental variable factored into the algorithm to predict risk.
-Short term exposure to excessive noise has been linked to a decreased ability to focus and remember, while chronic exposure has been linked to increased risk of dementia.
-A report by the European Environmental Agency found that 12,000 premature deaths and 48,000 cases of ischemic heart disease were attributable to environmental noise pollution each year in Europe.
-Similar trends have occurred in the US, with noise pollution being increasingly attributed to traffic as homes become closer to major highways.
+Short term exposure to excessive noise has been linked to a decreased ability to focus and remember, while chronic exposure has been linked to increased risk of dementia [17, especially as major highways are increasingly built near homes [42].
 Noise pollution data included noise levels averaged per county from 2015 to present day and contained the State ID, County ID, and Mean Noise Level.
 This dataset contained 600,000+ entries and was sourced from the Department of Transportation (DOT).
+[36] Genetic disorder data was compiled using the Gene-Protein Interaction Network (see section: GPIN below).